rhaleblian/dslibris/tool/buildscripts/README.md

-Replace corresponding files in your buildscripts repo with these.
+Replace corresponding files in your devkitPro buildscripts repo with these.